Which Laptop CPU Is Right For You?

 Other AMD chips that are non-Ryzen are less capable than a modern Core i5 or Core i7 and should only be considered when getting a very low price, rather than strong performance is your main concern.

 Core i3 vs Core i5 vs Core i7

 Most Intel CPUs you'll see on laptops that cost over $400 are branded as Core i3, Core i5 or Core i7.
 As the numbering suggests, Core i3 is the slowest, i5 is in the middle and i7 is fastest.
 Usually, the i5 model is more than adequate for a regular, everyday user who is not doing intensive graphics work, engineering / science or gaming.

 Both Core i5 and Core i7 support turbo boost, which allows the clock speed to go higher based on the task, and Hyper-Threading, which gives you two unique threads (aka virtual cores) for each core.
 However, Core i3 does not provide either of those features.
 In addition, Intel's new 8th Gen Core platform is only available in Core i5 and Core i7.

 7th Gen Core or 8th Gen Core?

-In August 2017, Intel announced its latest CPU platform, which is known as 8th Gen Core or "Kaby Lake Refresh."
-The new chips promise a 40 percent increase in performance over the the 7th Gen "Kaby Lake" processors that power most laptops today.
+In fall 2017, Intel released its latest CPU platform, which is known as 8th Gen Core or "Kaby Lake Refresh."
+The new chips offer a huge performance increase over the 7th Gen "Kaby Lake" processors that power most laptops today.
 They also move the most common processor line, the U series, from dual-core to quad-core, which means that you have eight threads (two per Core) to help with multitasking and productivity tasks.